jhustin5/egain-analytics/README.md

 [Live Site]

-Note: Not including a run locally in README since there is a live link
+**Note**: Not including a run locally in README since there is a live link

 ## Project Structure